alexmaul/AFD-WebUI/doc/Install.md

 1. Change into project directory.

-1. `npm install`
+1. `npm install`\
    Installs Node modules and creates Node environment.

-1. `scripts/tls.certs.sh`
+1. `scripts/tls-certs.sh`\
    This creates TLS certificate files using OpenSSL tools.
-   The generated PEM files are in the projects sub-directory `certs/`.
+   The generated PEM files are in the projects sub-directory `certs/`.\
    You can edit it to match your organisation.

 1. Create `$AFD_WORK_DIR/etc/webui.users`, or copy the sample file from the